rko281/Portishead/README.md

 ## Getting Started
 * This repository is primarily used as a submodule by other repositories (Seaside, Iliad...)
-* To download standalone, clone/download to a 'Portishead' subdirectory within your Dolphin working directory
+* To download standalone, clone/download to your Dolphin working directory